liferay/liferay-docs/develop/tutorials/articles/service-builder/defining-an-object-relational-map-with-service-builder.markdown

 *GroupId* and enter *Collection* as its return type.
 Use the Java camel-case naming convention when naming finders since the finder's name is used to name the methods that Service Builder creates.
 The IDE creates a new *GroupId* node under the *Finders* node in the outline.
-Next, you'll specify the finder column for this group ID node.
+Next, you'll learn how to specify the finder column for this group ID node.

 Under the new *GroupId* node, the IDE created a *Finder Columns* node.
 Select the *Finder Columns* node to specify the columns for your finder's parameters.
 Create a new finder column by clicking the *add icon* (a green plus sign) and specifying *groupId* as the column's name.
-Keep in mind that you can specify multiple parameters (columns) for a finder; this first example is kept simple.
+Keep in mind that you can specify multiple parameters (columns) for a finder.

-Follow similar steps to create a finder to retrieve Location entities by `groupId`.
-Save the `service.xml` file to preserve the finders you defined.
+If you're creating site-scoped entities (entities whose data should be unique to each site), you should follow the steps described above to create finders by `groupId` for retrieving your entities.
+Remember to save your `service.xml` file after editing it to preserve the finders you define.

-When you run Service Builder, it generates finder-related methods (`fetchByGroupId`, `findByGroupId`, `removeByGroupId`, `countByGroupId`) for the Event and Location entities in `-Persistence` and `-PersistenceImpl` classes.
+When you run Service Builder, it generates finder-related methods (`fetchByGroupId`, `findByGroupId`, `removeByGroupId`, `countByGroupId`) for the your entities in the `*Persistence` and `*PersistenceImpl` classes.
 The first of these classes is the interface; the second is its implementation.
-The Event and Location entity's finder methods are generated in the `-Persistence` classes found in your `/docroot/WEB-INF/service/com/nosester/portlet/eventlisting/service/persistence` folder and the `-PersistenceImpl` classes found in your `/docroot/WEB-INF/src/com/nosester/portlet/eventlisting/service/persistence` folder.
+The Event and Location entity's finder methods are generated in the `-Persistence` classes in the `/docroot/WEB-INF/service/com/nosester/portlet/eventlisting/service/persistence` folder and the `-PersistenceImpl` classes in the `/docroot/WEB-INF/src/com/nosester/portlet/eventlisting/service/persistence` folder.

+Now you know to configure Service Builder to create finder methods for your entity.
 Terrific!
-You've created the example service and its Event and Location entities for the Event Listing example project.
-For your convenience, you can view the complete `service.xml` content here.
+For your convenience, you can view the complete `service.xml` content of the Event Listing project below.
 We've added some comments to highlight the service's various elements.
-Other than that, your `service.xml` file's contents should look similar to this:
+You can refer to the Event Listing project's `service.xml` file's when you're creating your own:

     <?xml version="1.0" encoding="UTF-8"?>
     <!DOCTYPE service-builder PUBLIC "-//Liferay//DTD Service Builder 6.2.0//EN"